alephdata/aleph/docs/user-guide/102/advanced-search.md

 # Advanced Search

-OpenAleph's advanced search capabilities allow you to perform more precise and complex queries.
+OpenAleph’s advanced search capabilities let you perform more precise and complex queries.
 This guide covers various advanced search techniques, including exact phrase searches, spelling variations, proximity searches, logical operators, and property-based filtering.

-Most of the options below can accessed and configured through the advanced search menu, which is accessible through the grey slider icon next to the main search bar.
-Property searches cannot be configured through the user interface currently.
+Most of the options below can be accessed and configured through the advanced search menu, available via the grey slider icon next to the main search bar.
+Note that property searches cannot currently be configured through the user interface.

 ![Screenshot of the OpenAleph advanced search](../../assets/images/advanced_search.png)